Women in Games Initiative

 The Strong’s first Women in Games celebration, “Women in Games: Inspire“, held in November 2018, was an unprecedented evening of dialog with female innovators and trailblazers in the video game industry.
 Each year, The Strong continues to host a Women in Games celebration, evolving to add new digital and virtual experiences to engage an even broader audience of young people.
-See also Women in Games: Create! held October 2019.
+See previous Women in Games events.

 The Strong’s collections include objects and archival materials that illuminate hundreds of years of women’s board game design, including the two best-selling games of the 19th century (Authors and Dr. Busby) and innovative 20th-century titles like Candy Land and The Landlord’s Game—the predecessor to Monopoly.
 These materials provide a foundation for The Strong’s unparalleled electronic games holdings that document women’s many contributions to the field, including iconic video games such as Centipede, River Raid, and Journey alongside one-of-a-kind archival records—prototypes, games, design documents, marketing materials, correspondences, photographs, oral histories, and other items—that illustrate the impact of women in the video game industry.
 Prominent among these are the Carol Shaw Collection, Ken and Roberta Williams Sierra-Online Collection, Her Interactive, Inc. Collection, and Atari Coin-Op Divisions Collection.

 Women in Games Exhibits